LiamAljundi/Serial-Port/1rst_iteration/magicalCube/README.md

 # magicalCube

-Magical cube is a prototype is built using https://github.com/ClintH/interactivity/tree/master/websockets/motion-stream tutorial which  streams motion and orientation data from a mobile device via websockets to a server.
+The magicalCube prototype is built using https://github.com/ClintH/interactivity/tree/master/websockets/motion-stream tutorial which  streams motion and orientation data from a mobile device via websockets to a server.
 From there, the server distributes it to every connected client.
 The code here is intended to be used as part of a tangible cube prototype that in turn switches the browser window's color when layed on different sides.

 # Geting started